gogamarra/Automated-ELK-Stack/README.md

 ##
 ### Description of the Topology

-The main purpose of this network is to expose a load balanced and monitored instance of DVWA (D*mn Vulnerable Web Application)
+The main purpose of this network is to prepare a load balanced and monitored instance of DVWA (D*mn Vulnerable Web Application)

 <ins>Load balancing </ins>  ensures that the application will be **highly available**, in addition to **restricting traffic** to the network.